ouleye/GettingAnd-CleaningData/Project/README.md

 Details on the Output
 -------------------------------
-informations on the Tidy dataset generated can be found in the `codebook.md` file.
+informations on the tidy_UCIHARDataset file generated can be found in the `codebook.md` file.